Get instant quote

 Is PLA or PETG stronger?

 PETG is generally stronger and has better impact resistance than PLA.
-PETG is also more flexible, allowing it to bend and snap into place more reliably and repeatably than PLA.
+PETG is also more flexible, allowing it to bend and snap into place more reliably and repeatedly than PLA.

 Can I use PLA for outdoor applications?

-You can, but PETG is usually a better choice, as PETG is much less likely to warp in moderate temperatures, and carries slightly better UV resistance.
+This is possible, however PETG tends to be a better choice as PETG is less likely to warp in moderate temperatures, and carries slightly better UV resistance.

 Is PETG more difficult to print than PLA?

-PETG can be a little trickier to print due to higher printing temperatures and bed adhesion challenges compared to PLA.
+PETG can be trickier to print due to higher printing temperatures and bed adhesion challenges compared to PLA.

 Is PLA or PETG more heat resistant?